cdmx-in/wappler_ac_session_tracker/README.md

 ## Component

 ### Session Tracker
 Tracks user session events and timeout.
 A compact component that tracks activity and fires notify and timeout events.
 It supports enabling/disabling which activity event types should reset the timers.
+Shift, Alt, Control, Meta are ignored on keydown event so they won't be counted as activity and moving mouse cursor is also not counted as activity

 ## Properties
 Properties available as attributes on the component element.